 The verdict

-The Atlassian Intelligence Virtual Agent is a decent, native choice for teams who are already deep in the Atlassian ecosystem, especially if you're on a JSM Premium or Enterprise plan and use Confluence for everything.
+The Atlassian Intelligence Virtual Agent is a powerful, native choice for teams who are deep in the Atlassian ecosystem.
+It is a mature solution for those on JSM Premium or Enterprise plans who want a seamless experience with Confluence.

-Curious to see what a truly flexible AI agent can do?
+Curious to see how AI can enhance your support?

 Try eesel AI on your own data in minutes.
 You can simulate its performance on your past tickets and see your potential resolution rate instantly.
 Start your free trial.